porscheofficial/speed-estimation-traffic-monitoring/README.md

 ### Docker Setup

-#### Without CUDA (stable)
+#### Without CUDA
 0. (Have `docker` installed)
-1. Go through steps 4. - 11. from the local setup, to prepare the repository which we will later on mount into the docker container
+1. Go through steps 4. - 11. from the [local setup](#local-setup), to prepare the repository which will later be mounted into the docker container.
-2. Go to `docker` directory in a terminal
+2. Go to `docker` directory in a terminal.
 3. `docker build -t farsec:latest .`
 4. Start the docker container with following command: (note that in this case the paths configured in speed_estimation/paths.py will be considered.
-If you want you can also pass the correct paths as arguments, see Section Run)
+If you want you can also pass the correct paths as arguments, as described [here](#run))

 ```
 docker run --rm -v $PATH_TO_REPO:/storage -v \
 -t farsec:latest python3 /storage/speed_estimation/speed_estimation.py
 ```

-#### With CUDA (not stable)
+#### With CUDA
+**Note: We used this setup on an Nvidia GeForce RTX 3090 with Cuda 11.4.
+It can happen that this setup needs some modifications to fit your exact GPU setup.**

 0. (Have `docker` installed)
+1. Go through steps 4. - 11. from the [local setup](#local-setup), to prepare the repository which will later be mounted into the docker container.
-1. Go to `docker/cuda` directory in a terminal
+2. Go to `docker/cuda` directory in a terminal.
-2. Run `docker build .` Assign a tag, if you like.
+3. Run `docker build .` Assign a tag, if you like.
-3. Run the docker container with the following command:
+4. Run the docker container with the following command:

 ```
 docker run --rm \